 M-Link Console displays the service configuration in the service view.
-It retrieves the service configuration from whichever node responded when M-Link Console connected to the XMPP service (in a clustered configuration, there may be more than one node).
+It retrieves the service configuration from whichever node responded when M-Link Console connected to the XMPP service (in a clustered configuration, there may be a second node).
 The basic service view shows settings which are configured service-wide.